|What's involved in learning to scuba dive?|

 |Choosing and using your scuba gear is part of the fun of diving.
 TEXAS DIVE CENTER will help you find the right gear.
 Each piece of scuba equipment performs a different function so that collectively, it adapts you to the underwater world.|

-When you start learning to scuba dive, as a minimum, you want your own the follwoing and we will help you in your selection.
+When you start learning to scuba dive, as a minimum, you want your own the following and we will help you in your selection and give you 10% off anything in the store while enrolled in the course.

 - scuba mask